 Broadly, profits of a non-UK resident CFC will be taxed, using normal corporation tax rates and rules, on the persons controlling the CFC if (i) the profits pass through the CFC ‘gateway’ and (ii) are not exempt.

 The ‘gateways’ are a series of tests that identify profits that are, broadly, artificially diverted from the United Kingdom.
 For example, where profits are attributable to UK significant people functions (SPFs), those profits will be taxed in the United Kingdom unless one of four conditions are satisfied (the first of which is that obtaining a tax advantage is not the main purpose or one of the main purposes of the arrangement).
 A range of other tests may capture other profits.

 Various exemptions exist for certain types of companies, those coming into the regime for the first time, CFCs with low profits or low margins, CFCs in excluded territories, or others with corporation tax rates similar or above UK rates.

 There is a special exemption for intra-group financing profits that can result in an exemption of between 75% and 100% of the financing profits on qualifying loans.
-In order to make the regime ATAD compliant, the government is proposing to tighten these rules so that the reduced rate of tax will no longer be available in relation to profits that are attributable to UK SPFs.
-This exemption is the subject of an in-depth investigation by the European Commission into whether it constitutes fiscal state aid.
+In order to make the regime ATAD compliant, the government has tightened these rules so that (from 1 January 2019) the reduced rate of tax will no longer be available in relation to profits that are attributable to UK SPFs.
+This exemption has been the subject of an in-depth investigation by the European Commission into whether it constitutes fiscal state aid.
 The European Commission has found the exemption, prior to 1 January 2019, to be partially justified.
 However, it has specifically stated that the rules applicable after that date no longer give rise to any state aid concerns.